cruxppc/cruxppc-ng-3.5/README.md

 development team.
 If you are using CRUX-PPC and run into problems, please DO NOT ask questions of, or raise bug reports against, the mainline CRUX project.

   CRUX is a lightweight Linux distribution and CRUX PPC is an even lighter weight port of CRUX to the PowerPC architecture.
-CRUX provides a small set of prebuilt packages which are sufficient to get started with but a fully implmented CRUX system will likely require the user to build and add a number of additional packages.
+CRUX provides a small set of prebuilt packages which are sufficient to get started with but a completed CRUX PPC system will likely require the user to build and add a number of additional packages.
 If you are looking for a turn key Linux distro for your hardware with many prebuilt packages available, CRUX is probably not what you are looking for.